AlonaPashko/PlanningPatterns/README.md

 As well was created some another classes, for example ElectricBus or Car classes, but was deleted because that wasn`t need at this actual moment.

+Added a folders system DesignPatterns for studying Creational, Structural and Behavioural patterns with folders with characteristic names.